-Since we infer mildly relativistic flow in our radio source, we argue that two distinct acceleration mechanisms exist at the base of the radio jet.
+Since we infer mildly relativistic flow in our radio sample, we argue that two distinct acceleration mechanisms exist at the base of the radio jet.

-1. The first mechanism is governed by flow speeds, $\beta_j \ge 0.5$, and seems the likely dominant acceleration process in the jet base - inferred from our lower limit of 0.5 for β_j .
-Since knots and hotspots are approximately homologous structures, it is plausible that strong relativistic shocks occur in both, particularly in the high-emissivity regimes.
+1. The first mechanism is governed by flow speeds, $\beta_j \geq 0.5$ , and seems the likely dominant acceleration process in the jet base - inferred from our lower limit of 0.5 for $\beta_j$ .
+Since knots and hotspots are approximately homologous structures, it is plausible, particularly in the high-emissivity regimes (hotspots) for strong relativistic shocks to occur.
 These shocks have the tendency to accelerate electrons to high Lorentz factors, allowing X-ray synchrotron emission in the hotspot regions comparable to that observed by Hardcastle et al. (2005) in the bright knots at the jet base.

-2. The second mechanism dominates when the flow speed, β_j falls below about 0.5.
+2. The second mechanism dominates wherever the flow speed, $\beta_j$ falls below $\approx 0.5$ .
 In this regime, there is deceleration by entrainment such that the flow is transonic and dominated by weaker shocks.
-As pointed out by Rieger & Duffy (2004), steady shear acceleration occur under this condition.
-In addition to the jet base, we favour this as the likely dominant process at play in the extended structures (radio plumes) of 3C 465, particularly as β_j approaches a limiting value $\ll 0.5$ - implying non-relativistic flows/shocks.
-We note that by this conclusion, we are by no means neglecting the likelihood that transverse velocity gradients must exist in these regions.
+As pointed out by Rieger & Duffy (2004), steady shear acceleration brackets this condition, and implies that transverse velocity gradients must exist in these regions.
+In addition to the jet base, we favour this scheme as the likely dominant process at play in the extended structures (radio plumes) of our sample, particularly as $\beta_j$ approaches a limiting value ( $\ll 0.5$ ) - implying non-relativistic flows/shocks in this regime.

-We infer particle acceleration in the plumes based on our radiative lifetime model and the observed continued collimated outflow of plasma from the site of particle injection (hotspots) into the plume materials.
+We infer evidence for particle acceleration in the plumes based on the observed continued collimated outflow of plasma from the site of particle injection (hotspots) into the plume materials.
 This compare with predictions from twin-beam model for radio sources (e.g. Blandford & Rees 1974), and as noted by Blandford & Eichler (1987), these high energy electron populations, which are responsible for emission at such large distances must have been accelerated in situ, most likely via weaker/non-relativistic shock acceleration as seen in the present study.
-We note here that it is still not clear whether or not there is any real acceleration in this "flow regime" or whether the spectral structures we see are just the result of newly accelerated particles mixing with the old ones in the plume material.
+We note here that, it is still not clear whether or not there is any real acceleration in this "flow regime" or whether the spectral structures we see are just the result of newly accelerated particles mixing with the old ones in the plume material.